The Psychology of Failing Fixes

 What is the Psychology Behind Our Failing Fixes?

-By using a work systems gap or weakness as our initial corrective action reference point, the likelihood of recommending a much more systematic fix exists.
+By instead using a work systems gap or weakness as our initial corrective action reference point, the likelihood of recommending a much more systematic fix exists.
 If gloves are handed out as part of the job briefing each day, does this increase the chances that people will wear them?
 If supervisors are routinely measured relative to the degree that they consistently support personal protective equipment use, does this increase the likelihood that gloves will be worn?
+How does the daily work system reinforce effective glove use?

 Such changes may sound simple.
 Before you toss my observation aside, take a look at the collective nature of the last fifty or so corrective actions you have written or reviewed.
+What patterns exist?
+What are your favorite fixes?
 How relatively strong, or weak, are they?
-Where would they fall on the hierarchy of controls?
-What percent of the time have you focused on trying to change people, instead of systems?
+Where do your fixes tend to fall on the hierarchy of controls?
+What percent of the time have you focused on trying to change people, instead of trying to change systems?

 How Often Do You Rely on Failing Fixes?

-Too many organizations rely on failing fixes – reminders, discipline, and retraining for example.
+Too many organizations rely on failing fixes such as reminders, discipline, and retraining.
 What is the case in your company?
-This often happens because of the root cause analysis approach we use to find root causes.
+Our over reliance on weak fixes is often a result of the root cause analysis approach we use to find root causes.
 Traditional approaches such as the 5 Why technique or fishbone analysis allow human error to be viewed as a root cause.
-My experiences have taught me that this is a bad thing to do.
-Seeing human error as a root cause is a process error in its own right.
-The better option is to use a root cause analysis approach that looks for the systemic reasons a person makes mistakes.
+My experiences have taught me that this is not a best practice to follow.
+Allowing human error to be viewed as a root cause is a process error in its own right.
+The better option is to use a root cause analysis approach that looks for the systemic reasons behind those persistent process errors that exist.

 All people make mistakes.
-If we want them to produce error free work, we have to design our work systems so they discourage, versus encourage, human error.
+If we want to produce error free work, we have to design our work systems so they discourage, versus encourage, human error.
 Our space programs and nuclear power generating companies get this, for example.
-They rely heavily on well-designed checklists and effective job preparation to guide people in doing their jobs well.
-They don’t rely primarily, if not solely, on memory.
+They rely heavily on safeguards such as well-designed checklists and effective job preparation to guide people in doing their jobs well.
+They don’t rely primarily, if not solely, on memory as an error prevention tool.
 What percentage of the time do you count on memory to help minimize errors?
-Is it possible that the use of well-designed checklists could significantly improve performance?
+Is it possible that the use of more effective safeguards could significantly improve performance?

 Human Error Should Not be Accepted as a Root Cause